babylonlabs-io/wallet-connector/docs/wallet-integration.md

 ### 2. Direct Native Integration

 Direct native integration should only be considered if Tomo Connect integration is not feasible for your use case.
-This repository maintains a limited set of natively integrated wallets that are directly maintained by the Babylon team.
+This repository contains a set of natively integrated wallets that are maintained by the Babylon team.

 ### Supported Wallet Types

 #### Bitcoin (BTC) Wallets

-Both native and injectable wallets require implementing `IBTCProvider` interface
+Both native and injectable wallets must implement the `IBTCProvider` interface.

 1. Native Wallets

-- Must submit a PR to add the implementation
-- Examples: `OKX` and `OneKey` Chrome Extensions, `Keystone` Hardware Wallet
+- Browser extension wallets like `OKX` and `OneKey`
+- Hardware wallets like `Keystone`
+- Note: Native wallet integrations are managed by the Babylon team

 2. Injectable Wallets

-- No PR required
+- No repository changes required
 - Must inject implementation into `window.btcwallet`
 - Common in mobile wallet browsers

 #### Babylon (BBN) Wallets

-Both native and injectable wallets require implementing `IBBNProvider` interface
+Both native and injectable wallets must implement the `IBBNProvider` interface.

 1. Native Wallets

-- Must submit a PR to add the implementation
-- Example: `Keplr`
+- Browser extension wallets like Keplr
+- Note: Native wallet integrations are managed by the Babylon team

 2. Injectable Wallets

-- No PR required
+- No repository changes required
 - Must inject implementation into `window.bbnwallet`
 - Common in mobile wallet browsers